Crossings of the International-Great Northern, Houston & Texas Central, and Gulf, Colorado & Santa Fe railroads

 In 1902, the International - Great Northern (I-GN) Railroad passed through Navasota as it constructed a main line from Houston to Ft.
 Worth.
 The I-GN would later come under the ownership of the Missouri Pacific (MoPac) Railroad.
 In Navasota, the I-GN paralleled the other two railroads through town with the Santa Fe line in the middle, the I-GN to the east and the H&TC to the west.
 The former I-GN route was abandoned north of Navasota by MoPac, but south of Navasota, the line remains in operation by UP.

 The postcard photo at right shows a "NAVASOTA" sign on an interlocking tower.
 The sign also shows the numeral "3", possibly reading "No. 3".
 Although there were eventually two towers in Navasota, the proximity of the railroad depot in the background makes this almost certainly the Santa Fe/Southern Pacific tower, designated Tower 41 in the Railroad Commission of Texas (RCT) management system on June 24, 1904.
 The meaning of the numeral "3" on the tower sign remains to be determined.
 The style of this tower is identical to many other towers that involved the Southern Pacific.
-Comparing Navasota Tower to Tower 16, Tower 17, Tower 21, Tower 30, Tower 81, Tower 100 and Tower 121, particularly note the band of small circular patterns between the upper and lower stories.
+Comparing Navasota Tower to Tower 16, Tower 17, Tower 21, Tower 30, Tower 81, Tower 100 and Tower 121, particularly note the "fish scale" circular patterns between the upper and lower stories.
 Also, in most cases, the door frame incorporates a small window above the door.

 The other tower in Navasota was Tower 9.
 It was authorized for operation on June 16, 1903 at the crossing of the I-GN and the H&TC approximately 1,600 ft. northwest of Tower 41.
 In 1904, the I-GN constructed a branch line from Tower 9 to Madisonville; this line was abandoned in 1944.